jeffgravitywell/dotfiles/help/vi commands.md

 Using MRU, hit T to open in a new tab

 ## MOVING WITH MARKS
+m< and m> will set invisible markers at the beginning and end of a spot use gv to get a visual section between those two markers. use for long deletes or changes

 mm  - set a mark and call it "m"
 `{a-z} = to return there
 '{a-z} = to return to the first character of the mark